-2016 Design Award Specials Winner: Harry H. Edwards Industry Advancement Award
+2016 Design Award Specials Winner: Harry H. Edwards Industry Advancement Award and Best Office Building

 This year’s Harry H. Edwards Industry Advancement Award winner proves that precast concrete enables the most innovative architectural designs while providing a highly energy-efficient and durable envelope.

 The four-story office building at 1200 Intrepid Avenue in the Navy Yard in Philadelphia, Pa., was designed by Bjarke Ingels Group (BIG), a Danish architectural firm that has long relied on precast to achieve form and function in their designs.
 “We came very quickly to the idea that precast concrete would be a great way to achieve our goals on this project,” says Kai-Uwe Bergmann, principal at Bjarke Ingels Group (BIG), the architect on the project.

 One of the most prominent features of the building is the white precast concrete façade, which dips dramatically away from the walkway along the eastern edge, then tips back out again, much like the buildings in a Dr. Seuss story.

 “One of the key design challenges was to create that curved façade from precast panels,” says David Bosch, design team leader for High Concrete Group, the precaster on the project.
 The curved load-bearing design was achieved by assembling flat, traditional precast concrete panels to form a complex faceted geometry.
 An interlocking structural system was embedded within the panels to eliminate the need for traditional precast concrete spandrel panels.
 “The resulting façade creates an aesthetic versatility that is unique to the project,” Bosch says.